tcltk/tcl/doc/markdown/lsort.md

 : Convert list elements to floating-point values and use floating comparison.

 **-command\0***command*
-: Use \fIcommand\fR as a comparison command.
-To compare two elements, evaluate a Tcl script consisting of \fIcommand\fR with the two elements appended as additional arguments.
+: Use *command* as a comparison command.
+To compare two elements, evaluate a Tcl script consisting of *command* with the two elements appended as additional arguments.
 The script should return an integer less than, equal to, or greater than zero if the first element is to be considered less than, equal to, or greater than the second, respectively.

 **-increasing**
 : Sort the list in increasing order ("smallest"items first).
 This is the default.